 1. Ask family members if they have any dinner requests

 I like to give my husband and kids the opportunity to request a meal they would like.
 Sometimes they have a request and sometimes they don’t.

 It’s funny because they may just request a side dish rather than the main entree.
 I usually honor their request if the items are a good price and fit our budget.

 2. Check the grocery ad for meats on sale

-3. Figure out what meats you will cook
+3. Figure out what type of meat you will cook

-I like to cook a variety of meats each week.
+I like to cook a variety of meat each week.
 We usually limit red meat to once a week.
 We mostly eat chicken, pork, and turkey.